arpisar/MRes_Code/README.md

-# IR spectrsocopy of 2D materials
+# IR spectroscopy of 2D materials

 ### About the project:
-The aim of my is to probe the optical properties a 2D materials -Platinum diselenide (PtSe2)- in extreme cold temperatures with the use of liquid nitrogen.
+The aim of my project is to probe the optical properties a 2D material -Platinum diselenide (PtSe2)- in extreme cold temperatures with the use of liquid nitrogen.
 I use programming to make sense of my measurements and to compare them to literature and theory.

-The PtSe2 sample I work with is deposited on a sapphire substrate therefore the initial part of my research consists of probing optical properties of sapphire in extreme cold conditions.
+The PtSe2 sample I work with is deposited on a sapphire substrate, which is why the initial part of my research consists of probing optical properties of *sapphire* in extreme cold conditions.

 Below, I've tried to make sense of my *workflow and the way I compile and analyse measurements*.